walwalwalides/Delphi-Collection-Thread/HandshakeThread/README.md

 # HandshakeThread
-- Creating and using WIN32 Events and Combined With Thread .
+- Creating and Using WIN32 Events Objects Combined With a Single Thread .
 ![](HandShakeThread.png)